 Walk along the harbour walls, take in the sea views, and enjoy spectacular views of Mount’s Bay.
 During the colder months of the year, the famous Christmas lights are erected and people come from all over the place just to see the twinkling bulbs.

-Mousehole Harbour Lights
+Admire the Mousehole Harbour Lights

 What started off as a simple string of lights hung to add some winter cheer by a local artist over fifty years ago has since become an annual tradition.
 One of the best things to do in winter in Cornwall is to wait until the sun has gone down before heading to Mousehole.